legal resources necessary to hold negligent facilities accountable.

 In 2018, Westgate Gardens was the subject of 82 complaints that were filed with the California Department of Health.
 While not every complaint automatically involved wrongdoing on the part of the nursing home, this is still an alarming number.
 To put it in perspective, the facility census is roughly 130 residents, which means that there were nearly two complaints for every three residents.
 The facility is one nearly the same pace for resident complaints in 2019.
 In addition, there have been 15 complaint citations issued by the federal government in the past three years.
 While no fines have been issued, the inspections reports detail a lack of consistent care at the facility that results from inadequate staff.Was Your Loved One Injured at Westgate Gardens?
 Get Legal Help Now

 If your loved one has experienced conditions like these and had suffered any type of harm, your family needs a lawyer who knows how to deal with nursing homes like these.
 These facilities have skilled lawyers at their disposal, but they need to be made to understand that there are consequences for not providing the level of care necessary to ensure the health and wellness of their residents.
-The attorneys at the Nursing Home Law Center can provide your family with skilled and aggressive legal representation that can help your family receive financial compensation and send a message to the nursing home that this level of care is unacceptable.
+Contact us, the attorneys at the Nursing Home Law Center can provide your family with skilled and aggressive legal representation that can help your family receive financial compensation and send a message to the nursing home that this level of care is unacceptable.
 Call us today at (800) 926-7565 to schedule your free no-risk case consultation and find out how we can help you.Sources